-In 1974, Sister Miriam Stoll, of the Sisters of Providence in St. Mary of the Woods, Indiana, felt inspired by God to open a prayer house with hermitages.
+In 1974 Sister Miriam Stoll of the Sisters of Providence in St. Mary of the Woods, Indiana felt inspired by God to open a prayer house with hermitages.
 With the generous help of a lawyer who donated his services to set up a non-profit corporation, Glimpse of Glory Ministries began.

-Stationed next door at Saint Pius X Benedictine Abbey, Father WilfridTunick, OSB jumped in to help Sr. Miriam.
-He assisted her in improving and beautifying the property, and in converting the summer house into a place of ministry and prayer.
-As co-directors, Fr.Wilfrid and Sr. Miriam ministered to the spiritual needs of the retreatants and offered them hospitality and respite from their busy lives.
+Next door at Saint Pius X Benedictine Abbey, Father Wilfrid Tunick, OSB offered to help Sr. Miriam.
+He assisted her in improving the property and in converting the summer house into a place of ministry and prayer.
+Both Sr. Miriam and Fr.
+Tunick ministered to the spiritual needs of guests and offered hospitality.

 In time, Sr. Miriam moved on to other ministries.
 When the Abbey closed in 1984, and the property sold to a private developer, Fr.
 Wilfrid stayed at Vision of Peace.

 In 1994, Fr.
 Wilfrid left Vision of Peace in the care of lay directors.
 Today, Vision of Peace continues as a place of peace, prayer, rest, and solitude, and is managed by a volunteer Board.

 A New Era with New Buildings

 In 2014 a new era for Vision of Peace began with the construction of the Spirituality Center, which replaced the original McNaughton home on the same footprint.
 Archbishop Robert Carlson dedicated the new Chapel on August 24, 2015.
 In 2018 a free-standing hermitage, Isaiah House, was added nearby for priests who stay and minister to guests at Vision of Peace.